Cheryl-Lau/astero/README.md

 ---- For ADIPLS directories ----

-edit inlist_astero for model controls use input file inlist_pulse_controls for pulsation controls, then run the command ./rn
+Edit inlist_astero for model controls
+Use input file inlist_pulse_controls for pulsation controls, then run the command ./rn

 Alternatively, use the grid scanning tool run_adipls